MehdiRah/canvasdemo/README.md

 # Salesforce Canvas App

-## This is a Node.js Heroku app featuring the following technologies.
+## This is a Node.js app Hosted using Heroku featuring the following technologies.
 - Express, Jade, Stylus
 - Salesforce Oauth2

+This project contains a simple implementation of SFDC Canvas library.

+It uses OAuth2 to message across server.

 Follow the tutorial on heroku below to set up your own canvas app.